-The Road Trip Burney begins at Old Station, the intersection of highways 44 and 89.
-Highway 44 turns to the right and goes on to Susanville, which is covered in our Road Trip Susanville.
-Proceeding north on 89, just a few hundred feet ahead on the right is the entrance to Subway Cave, as mentioned in the Road Trip Old Station which got you this far.
+The Road Trip to Burney begins at Old Station, the intersection of highways 44 and 89.
+Highway 44 turns to the right and goes on to Susanville, which is covered in our Road Trip to Susanville.
+Proceeding north on 89, just a few hundred feet ahead on the right is the entrance to Subway Cave, as mentioned in the Road Trip to Old Station which got you this far.
 For the next couple of miles you’re driving over a lava

 field with Hat Creek on the left.
 There are a number of turn offs that provide parking and access to the creek – which can be decent fishing.
 Near the end of the lava field, again on the left, is the entrance to a Forest Service camp ground which can handle smaller trailers.
 Continuing on 89 takes you over a bridge with camp sites on the immediate left and right.
 The site to the right is great for tent campers but not approved for trailers; the one on the left will handle smaller units.

 Another three miles ahead on the left is Rancheria RV Park which has drive through sites, full hook-ups, tent sites, a store, some small cabins for rent, and a fishing pond.
 A note to ATV folks; the land to the west of Highway 44 and now 89 is mostly public from Lassen Park to well past Old Station with the exceptions of the congested areas around Old Station.
 The rules on access seem to change yearly, so check with the authorities.
 This is a vast area with plentiful good rides.
 Be sure to wear a helmet so your mama is not feeding you with a spoon the rest of your life.